gasp37/telco-customer-churn/README.md

 **Step 4 - Draw strategies**

-With our model and it's predictions, we can analyze our data again, but now, with the purpose of finding patterns and draw strategies to handle the possible churn cases.
+With the model and the predictions we got from the last step, we were able to get into a deeper analysis of the patterns and behavior of our customers.
+Here is some conclusions and possible strategies we've got:

+ -